eyadzamat/BIO-410-Final-Project/README.md

 # BIO 410 Final Project
 ## Background
 The data consist of 6 samples from the organism Ebola virus.
 This organism is a filovirus, which is an RNA virus that can cause Ebola virus disease, a severe illness in humans.
 Ebola virus disease can lead to symptoms such as fever, weakness, headache, vomiting, diarrhea, and in serious cases, bleeding.
-Ebola virus has been connected to major outbreaks in Africa[citation](https://www.cdc.gov/index.html).
+Ebola virus has been connected to major outbreaks in Africa [citation](Centers for Disease Control and Prevention.
+(2026, May 15).
+Ebola disease basics.
+U.S. Department of Health and Human Services. https://www.cdc.gov/ebola/about/index.html
 ## Purpose
 The purpose of this project was to create a phylogenetic tree from 6 samples of Ebola virus in order to determine the evolutionary relationships between the samples.